tompickering/wizapp/README.md

 ![Screenshot 3](screenshots/03.png)
 ![Screenshot 4](screenshots/04.png)

-The game was designed primarily to run on Linux, but also runs well on Mac OS X. On both systems, it will create a save file at ~/.wizapp_save.
+The game was designed primarily to run on Linux, but also runs well on macOS.
+On both systems, it will create a save file at ~/.wizapp_save.
 The code abstracts all SDL and platform-specific logic such that in theory, it would require minimal effort to adapt to other platforms.

 ## Controls
 * Move character: Arrow keys, or the original bindings Z/X (left / right) and P/L (up / down)